 The Maryland Department of Transportation (MDOT) has adopted several administrative regulations with respect to public use of its highway rest areas.
 Below is a synopsis of these regulations…

 - Regulations apply to all welcome centers, rest areas, scenic overlooks, roadside picnic areas, and other public use areas within Interstate and State Highway rights-of-way.

-- Visitors to welcome centers are asked the guest register.
+- Visitors to welcome centers are asked to sign the guest register.

 - Parking is allowed only in designated areas.

 - Trash cans are limited to just rest area and travel trash.
-You cannot throw away trash from home.
+You cannot bring in trash from home.

-- Fires permitted only in designated areas and containers.
+- Fires are permitted only in designated areas and containers.

 - All pets must be kept on a leash.
 Only service animals are allowed in buildings.